Statute of Limitations

-The Statute of Limitations defines the time limit during which a head-injured person can file a lawsuit.
+The Statute of Limitations defines the time limit during which a person with a traumatic brain injury can file a lawsuit.
 The Statute has two main purposes: to make sure that any potential defendants are not forever at risk for a lawsuit and to encourage that legitimate lawsuits be filed while memories and evidence are fresh.
 Depending on the type of lawsuit, the Statute of Limitations can be any number of years.
 Once the time limit has passed, no suit can be started.
 If filed, the suit can be eventually dismissed for not filing within the statutory deadlines.

-Head-injured individuals may benefit from the tolling statute because it gives more time during which to file suit.
+Traumatic brain injured individuals may benefit from the tolling statute because it gives more time during which to file suit.
 However, seriously head-injured individuals who seek medical treatment may often have a guardian (even if that is a parent) appointed for purposes of making personal decisions.
 The appointment of a guardian is considered a "removal of the disability," an end to the tolling provisions of any Statute of Limitations and the Statute of Limitations starts to run again.